Comment on the August 8 Decision by WisDOT

 .

-Critical comment on the
+Bicycles on the Interstate?

 Eric Damien Berna